 The AEL group encompasses creative and performing arts, law, education, criminology, social science and humanities

-We are the largest and most diverse academic group in the University, and our presence across all five Griffith University campuses focuses on developing programs to prepare students for a changing world.
+We are the largest and most diverse academic group in the University, and our presence across all six Griffith University campuses focuses on developing programs to prepare students for a changing world.
 We are proud to foster an environment where research intensity can flourish, with our academic community undertaking outstanding scholarship and research that makes a major contribution to society.

 Professor Paul Mazerolle, Pro Vice Chancellor